 Do not make an entry in Parts V and VI unless there is an entry in Part IV of Schedule B. Also, the sum of the total of the amounts entered in Parts V and VI cannot exceed the total of the amount entered in Part IV of Schedule B.

-For details on the marital and charitable deductions, see the instructions for Schedule M (marital) and/or Schedule O (charitable) of Form 706, as applicable.
+For details on the marital and charitable deductions, see the instructions for Schedule M and Schedule O of Form 706, as applicable.

 Schedule A